My Great-grandfather Peter Gottfredson

 To the honor of Peter Gottfredson, authors, historians, researchers, journalists, scholars and academics have cited his work in countless publications for decades, underscoring the importance of his time-honored account.
 Most recent is John Alton Peterson's book, Utah's Black Hawk War wherein Gottfredson's account is cited numerous times.
 The Salt Lake Tribune noted in 2002, "...the book [Indian Depredations in Utah] reports any number of white depredations that would otherwise be unknown, and, like the Iliad, the losers are often more courageous and noble than the victors."

-Certainly his motivation was not money, as he had only 100 copies of his work printed.
+Certainly Peter's motivation was not money, as he had only 100 copies of his work printed.
 Had he sold all of them, and existing sales receipts prove that he didn't, he would not have made even a year’s income at $4.00 a copy.
 He gave most of the books away as gifts.

 Among some Mormons today Peter's book is not that well-received, because it reveals the moral ambiguities and hypocrisy of Brigham Young and members of the church toward the Timpanogos.
 But among historians, Peter's account is referred to as a "classic history."
 Certainly Peter lived out most of his life in a violent world, he lived to the ripe old age of 87.